metacount/Machine_learning/README.md

-    it is assumed that current classification is source of truth. aditional attention should be given to outliers in prodcution environment. divide data into high amount and low amount loans. target for better recall for high amount loans as risk of false negative would give bigger impact. display of shap values for individual prediction, to see which client featues are most impactful. predictions can be divided into three categories: positive, negative and uncertain. application infrsatructure could be either in cloud or on premise in customer datacenter. classifier should be trained on as big data set as possible.
+    it is assumed that current classification is source of truth. aditional attention should be given to outliers in prodcution environment. divide data into high amount and low amount loans. target for better recall for high amount loans. display of shap values for individual predictions. predictions can be divided into: positive, negative and uncertain. classifier should be trained on as big data set as possible.

     Security, monitoring and scalability should be consider together with customer.